kedanco/javascript30/readme.md

 - Sort: Iterates through contents of array, compares every (a,b) of elements according to condition
 - Every function needs a return statement
 - no 'contains',no 'include', only 'includes'
-- Array.from creates an array from the enclP100 readeosing content
+- Array.from creates an array from the enclosed content

 ## Project 5: Flex Panels
 - using display:flex, you can set flex-direction, and flex sizes of the flex items